webview/webview/README.md

 If you are a developer of this project then please go to the [development section](#development).

-Instructions here are written for GCC when compiling C/C++ code using Unix-style command lines, and assumes that multiple commands are executed in the same shell session.
-Command lines for Windows use syntax specific to the Command shell but you can use any shell such as PowerShell as long as you adapt the commands accordingly.
 See the [MinGW-w64 requirements](#mingw-w64-requirements) when building on Windows.

-You will have a working app but you are encouraged to explore the [available examples][examples] and try the ones that go beyond the mere basics.
+You will have a working app made with C++ and CMake, but you are encouraged to explore the [available examples][examples].

 Start with creating a new directory structure for your project: